gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 }
 ```

-Then, incorporate the newly introduced `AppRouter` component:
+Then, integrate the `AppRouter` component from the `@sample/shell` package into the application:

 ```tsx host/src/App.tsx
 import { AppRouter } from "@sample/shell";